Entry is open

 April in Virginia can be unpredictable and runners should be ready for any weather.
 Temperatures are often freezing at the start, only to soar into the upper 60s or lower 70s (°F) later in the day.
 More often than not, however, the weather is ideal for running.
 Over the years we have had runners suffer from both hypothermia and heat stroke.
 Watch the local weather and plan accordingly.

-Historical weather data and finishing rates at BRR
+Recent historical weather data and finishing rates at the Bull Run Run 50

 Read the local weather forecast.